If you would love a business that expresses your soul -- and allows you to create a semi-retirement lifestyle -- consider this plan.

 Your assistant can help you track these JV's (joint ventures) and all the logistics involved.

-If you have any questions, let me know.
-I did many JV’s (joint ventures) before starting to follow this 10-year plan.
-I learned a lot about what kind of partner to seek, and how to do these partnerships simply and effectively.
+When you get to this point and have any questions, let me know.
+I’ve already done many JV’s (joint ventures) even before I started this 10-year plan.
+I’ve learned what kind of partner are best to seek, and how to do these partnerships simply and effectively.